jasonvriends/azure-quickstart/6-bonus/BlockchainPoC/README.md

   * If you don't have one yet, you can <a href="https://azure.microsoft.com/pricing/member-offers/msdn-benefits-details/">activate your MSDN subscriber benefits</a> or <a href="https://azure.microsoft.com/free">sign up for a free account</a>.
 * **Azure Virtual Network**.
   * If you don't have an Azure Virtual Network, please follow the <a href="https://github.com/jasonvriends/azure-quickstart/tree/master/2-virtual-network">virtual-network</a> quickstart template.
+* **Apache Guacamole**.
+  * If you don't have Apache Guacamole deployed, please follow the <a href="https://github.com/jasonvriends/azure-quickstart/tree/master/4-apache-guacamole">apache-guacamole</a> quickstart template.

 # Step 2: Provision Azure Services